jetify-com/devbox/CONTRIBUTING.md

 4. You may merge the Pull Request in once you have the sign-off of developers/maintainers, or if you do not have permission to do that, you may request the maintainers to merge it for you.

+## Developer Certificate of Origin
+By contributing to this project you agree to the [Developer Certificate of Origin](https://developercertificate.org/) (DCO) which was created by the Linux Foundation and is a simple statement that you, as a contributor, have the legal right to make the contribution.
+See the DCO description for details below:
+> Developer Certificate of Origin
+>
+> Version 1.1
+>
+> Copyright (C) 2004, 2006 The Linux Foundation and its contributors.
+>
+> Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
+>
+>
+> Developer's Certificate of Origin 1.1
+>
+> By making a contribution to this project, I certify that:
+>
+> (a) The contribution was created in whole or in part by me and I
+    have the right to submit it under the open source license indicated in the file; or
+>
+> (b) The contribution is based upon previous work that, to the best
+    of my knowledge, is covered under an appropriate open source license and I have the right under that license to submit that work with modifications, whether created in whole or in part by me, under the same open source license (unless I am permitted to submit under a different license), as indicated in the file; or
+>
+> (c) The contribution was provided directly to me by some other
+    person who certified (a), (b) or (c) and I have not modified it.
+>
+> (d) I understand and agree that this project and the contribution
+    are public and that a record of the contribution (including all personal information I submit with it, including my sign-off) is maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.